 - Everyone Has Standards: The only reason why Ryan did this at all was because George Gipe was dead.

-- Faux HTML Tags: When Ryan describes the brief scuffle between Marty and Biff in Lou's Cafe after George's attempt to ask Lorraine out.
+- Faux Computer Code: When Ryan describes the brief scuffle between Marty and Biff in Lou's Cafe after George's attempt to ask Lorraine out.

 - Foregone Conclusion: Page 118 ends with the 1955 Doc asking Marty who's president in 1985, and Ryan makes it a big Cliffhanger moment.
 Only problem?
 Even if you honestly don't know yourself for whatever reason, Ryan quotes the movie version of this scene at the start of the post.
 "Ronald Reagan, the actor?", remember?CLIFFHANGER ENDING: COME BACK TOMORROW TO FIND OUT WHO IT IS/WAS, NO CHECKING WIKIPEDIA OR YOUR MEMORY BECAUSE THAT IS CALLED "CHEATING"